BlackHershey/4dfp-docs/docs/examples/bold-example.rst

     at> recon-all -all -s NEWT002_s1 -i /path/to/project/NEWT002_s1/SCANS/10/DICOM/NEWT002_s1.MR.head_Hershey.10.1.20161130.131330.1ldrvyd.dcm at> <ctrl-d>

-Same as before, :ref:`fcMRI_preproc` accepts a params and instructions file.
+Same as before, fcMRI_preproc accepts a params and instructions file.
 If you look at the variable specification for :ref:`fcMRI_preproc_161012`, you'll see that it shares some variables with :ref:`cross_bold_pp_161012` - we'll leave those the same and simply add in the fcMRI-specific ones::